 The Bullard lease was drilled in 1980 and cumulative production from the Tannehill is 177 MBO and 28 MMCF.
-There is currently one producing wells, four shut-in wells, and two water injection wells.
+There is currently 1 producing well, four shut-in wells, and two water injection wells.

 Permex plans to return the shut-in wells to production and drill three new wells before initiating a waterflood project on the lease.